dingshansun/RL-based-PMPC/README.md

 Standalone RL controller --> Ramp_metering_learning.m
 RL-PMPC controller --> PMPC_DQN_RM.m

 Note that Ramp_metering_learning.m and PMPC_DQN_RM.m are the files to start the learning process.
 After the learning is finished, one implement the learnt agent to validate its control performance.
+To validate the RL-based controller, run the DQN_RM_validate.m file; to validate the RL-PMPC controller, run the DQN_PMPC_validate.m file.
+Please make sure that the corresponding agent is loaded before validating.